In this post, I’m going to share the following new pieces of data with you:

 Let’s see how many people search for “bellroy” each month in the US.

-It also looks like Bellroy is popular in Japan, Germany, UK, Canada, and the Philippines.
+It also looks like Bellroy is popular in Japan, Germany, the UK, Canada, and Australia.

 But wait, there’s more!